google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 ## Developer

 The developer's role is where focus management and semantics combine to form a robust user experience.
-Below are a few items a developer can keep in mind as they're working on their site or application:
+Below are a few items a developers can keep in mind as they're working on their site or application:

 - The tab order is logical.
 - Focus is properly managed and visible.
 - Interactive elements have keyboard support.
-- ARIA roles & attributes are applied as needed.
+- ARIA roles and attributes are applied as needed.
 - Elements are properly labeled.
 - Testing is automated.